 - Configure DNS.

-- GKE cluster administrator, familiar with cluster deployment, Google Cloud Platform networking, firewall rules, Cloud Identity and Access Management service accounts and roles, and launching deployments from the GCP marketplace.
+- Cluster administrator, familiar with cluster deployment, Google Cloud networking, firewall rules, Identity and Access Management service accounts and roles, and launching deployments from the Google Cloud Marketplace.

 - For workload migration:

 - Application owner, or Application migration analyst, with beginner knowledge of the Kubernetes managed object model, GKE deployments, and YAML editing.

 - OPTIONAL: For data storage migration to a Persistent Volume other than a

 Google Cloud persistent disk:

 - Storage administrator or GKE administrator, familiar with Kubernetes persistent volume management on GKE.